 Surprisingly, not all financial advisers are fiduciaries.
 In fact, advisers at some of the biggest and most well-known firms are not fiduciaries.
 Does this make them bad advisers?
 No, not necessarily, but it does mean that they aren’t held to as high a standard, where conflicts of interest are true conflicts… if no one’s watching.
 And can sometimes invite bad behavior.
 Most financial advisors sell investments that are suitable for clients, but fiduciaries have a higher bar to clear.

-So why is this important?
+So why is it important to know the difference between fiduciary and financial advisor duties?
 It’s important in the same way you hire a physician or surgeon.
 You are placing complete trust and faith in that doctor to do what is in your best interest.
 Compromises or unethical decision making by a physician can be very, very costly to your health.
 The same is true in the financial services industry.
 Why wouldn’t you want the peace of mind of knowing the person or company managing your financial health is bound by law to do what is right?

-At Smith Anglin we take this responsibility very seriously.
+At Smith Anglin we take our financial advisor responsibilities and fiduciary obligations very seriously.
 In fact, we embrace it.
 Going beyond the call and helping people who really need financial help is engrained in our culture.
 It’s simply a matter of getting to know the client, understanding their needs, then providing great counsel, advice, and expertise.
-For us being a fiduciary means we are bound not just legally but ethically to help the client any way we can.
+For us, being a fiduciary means we are bound not just legally but ethically to help the client any way we can.
 It’s defined by our standard of client care we exhibit each and every day.

 As an independent registered investment advisory firm (RIA), Smith Anglin Financial falls under the Investment Advisors Act of 1940.
 We are “employed” directly by our clients, not by a brokerage house or securities firm.
 We hold to a fiduciary standard and put our clients’ interests first.
 Their priorities are our priorities.

-If you are looking for an adviser who is not only a fiduciary but a true financial advocate for its clients, then please give us a call or schedule a personal consultation.
+If you are looking for an adviser who not only adheres to fiduciary obligations, but is a true financial advocate for its clients, then please give us a call or schedule a personal consultation.